Caring for paper collections

-If these conditions are unfavorable, paper can become discoloured, dog-eared or grow brittle.
-Paper is also subject to tears, abrasion, creases, stains and the fading of ink and pigments.
-However, preventing these issues is fairly easy with just a few simple improvements to display and storage conditions.
+In unfavourable conditions paper can become discoloured, dog-eared, or grow brittle.
+Paper is also subject to tears, abrasion, creases, stains, and the fading of ink and pigments.
+However, these issues can be prevented with a few simple improvements to display and storage conditions.

 - 45 – 65%